 There is a caveat to the above setup.
 High-end DSLRs have ridiculously (over)complicated autofocus menus.
 The crux of these determines the autofocus’ tracking behaviour with ‘lock on’.
 When photographing larger birds that have a steady flight path, set a ‘longer delay’.
 If the subject strays off your focus point or briefly disappears behind a telegraph post or small tree, the longer delay means the autofocus won’t immediately drop out and focus hunt.

 For small darting birds like puffins, swallows, falcons, etc., use a shorter delay, reduce it to minimum, or switch it off altogether.
 Any kind of delay is problematic as I found out when photographing puffins on Skomer Island.

 “Thank you for reading!
 I hope you enjoyed this guide on how to photograph birds in flight.
 I’ll be posting more seasonal guides and ‘top tips’ on here in the coming months.
 Make sure you don’t miss out by subscribing using the form below.
 You can even decide on the type of posts you want to receive.
 My other feature articles, photography guides and Photo Stories are always accessible from my homepage.”

 Currently based in Oxfordshire, UK.
-Experienced professional freelance wildlife photographer with portfolios from East Africa, India, Arctic, Antarctica and British Isles.
-Tour guide for ORYX Photography (SA) and Tatra Photography (UK).
-Represented by Getty Images™ and FLPA.
+Experienced professional freelance wildlife photographer, writer, and photographic guide with portfolios from East Africa, India, Arctic, Antarctica and British Isles.